comparison

 Second, is the Momence marketplace driving meaningful new-client discovery for your studio, or is it taking commission on clients who would have found you anyway?
 The honest way to answer this is to look at your last twelve months of new clients and ask: how many genuinely found you through the Momence app, versus found you through Instagram or Google or word-of-mouth and then happened to book through the app because it was the path of least resistance?
 For most studios, the answer is that marketplace-attributed discovery is a smaller share of real new-client acquisition than the commission is collecting on.

 Third, do you run term-based courses (eight-week blocks with fixed slots and a single payment) as a meaningful part of your revenue, and does Momence's recurring-class workaround give you grief at swap time, refund time, or waitlist time?
-Junocal treats terms as a first-class scheduling entity with native swap rules, partial-refund support, and the refund-with-medical-doc workflow built into the schema.
+Junocal treats terms as a built-in scheduling type with native swap rules, partial-refund support, and the refund-with-medical-doc workflow built in.

 For a studio that answers "one to five instructors, in-person and hybrid as primary, marketplace mostly incidental, terms are real," Junocal is structurally a better fit and operationally cheaper by a large margin.
 The 14-day free trial means the financial decision is reversible — run Junocal in parallel for two weeks and the answer becomes clear from your own operations.